 ARE YOU STRONG ENOUGH FOR THE 30 DAY KETO CHALLENGE?

-A keto diet is well know for being a low carb diet, where the body produces ketones in the lower to be used as energy.
+A keto diet is well known for being a low carb, moderate protein and high fat diet; where the body produces ketones in the liver to be used as energy.
 It's referred to as many different names such as - "ketogenic diet", "low carb diet", "low carb high fat diet", etc.

 What is a Keto Diet

-When you load your body with fats and take away the carbohydrates, our bodies will begin to burn ketones as the primary energy source.
-Fran's Kitchen put your body into this optimal ketone level which provides many health, weight loss, physical and mental performance benefits.
+When you load your body with fats and take away the carbohydrates, your bodies will begin to burn ketones as the primary energy source.
+Fran's Kitchen puts your body into this optimal ketone level which provides many health, weight loss, physical and mental performance benefits.

 Make Keto simple and easy, try our 30 day challenge and experience all of the benefits first hand.